gabrielcsapo/deploy.sh/README.md

 ## Contributions

-- If you update the docs, please also copy changes to `/test/fixtures/main-app`
-- If you update the code in any way that changes the interface, please update the jsdoc and tests that validate functionality
+- If you update the code in any way that changes the interface, please update the `jsdocs` and tests that validate functionality

 Thank you!